gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 - **SLT: Need to install SLT server**

 ### 2.2.2.
-ODP/CDS View
+ODP/ABAP CDS View

 - Full extraction and query-type access (direct access)
-  - The following annotations make it possible for an ABAP CDS view to be available for full extraction or for direct access:
+  - The following annotations make it possible for an ABAP CDS view to be available for full/init extraction or for direct access:
     - @Analytics.dataCategory
     - @Analytics.dataExtraction.enabled